odedlaz/oded.blog/source/_posts/runas-tool.md

 - You don't want a child process to get created, because you want to run the binary
   as part of a filter without any other processes getting in the way.

-A good example would be to debug an elevated app, while running your editor regularly. for example:
-running [gdb](https://www.gnu.org/software/gdb/) and debugging a binary as root.
+A good example would be to debug an elevated app, while running your editor regularly. for example -> running [gdb](https://www.gnu.org/software/gdb/) and debugging a binary as root.

 You probably don't want to turn on [**S**et owner **U**ser **ID**](https://www.linux.com/blog/what-suid-and-how-set-suid-linuxunix) because that's a major security hole.
 You also can't use `su` / `sudo` as part of your editor / IDE because they execute the target process as child, which causes many issues.